There's a Lot Riding on Shipping Containers in Infrastructure

 Eliminate additional hardware or software required for document storage and retrieval

-Improve security with permission levels as well removing physical files from risks associated with building security, and fire and water damage
+Improve security with permission levels as well as removing physical files from risks associated with building security and fire and water damage

 Own and archive all of your data

 A paperless construction world is just the beginning.
 The power of unlimited construction possibilities lies in software built specifically for the construction professional.
 Projects managed exclusively with software is far from a pipe dream––it’s the future of construction.
 It’s just a matter of educating the industry on how to successfully leverage technology to do the heavy lifting.

 How to Manage Entire Construction Budgets Without the Nightmare.

 Those in the construction industry know that projects often encounter obstacles everyday.
 Sometimes there are ways to sidestep them and other times that is not quite the case.
 Click through to chec...
 Read More

 Hear Brad Hyatt, Associate Professor at California State University Fresno, discuss what students are learning in school to prepare them for const...
 Read More

 Budget.
 Schedule.
 Quality.
 The trifecta of a project.
 But balancing that trifecta isn't easy to do.
 Our webinar, led by construction industry exper...
 Read More

 Tim Kelly, S&P Technical Services Manager, looked at numerous document management systems, including EADOC and "probably 10 other systems."
 What bo...
 Read More

 Tom Hardiman, the executive director of the Modular Building Institute, came home from the MBI’s annual trade show in March with a sharpened awaren...
 Read More